 I have an idea and/or some feedback, how do I get it to you?

 - Yeah you!
 Thank you in advance for that.
 Simple, you can always email me and/or fill in the monthly Learning and Development Roundtable survey that I share during each Roundtable.
 The survey, among other things, asks for your topic ideas, and what you’d like me to cover in the next Roundtable topic.
-To thank you for your feedback you’ll be entered to win a free Life Lenses® assessment.
+To thank you for your feedback you’ll be entered to win free access to my free, online Ban Boring Online Meetings course.

 Who are you?!